Electricity at the macroscale and its microscopic origins: Modern Theory of Polarization

-As discussed in Sec.~\ref{section:current} and the caption of Fig.~\ref{fig:rotating-vectors}, it is the space ${\hilbert_\zeta}$ that determines ${n(\zeta)}$, not its basis of eigenstates.
-Therefore we are free to use a different basis to calculate ${\Jconv}$ and it is common to transform the set ${\{\varphi_i(\zeta)\}}$ to one for which the density packets ${\{\abs{\varphi_i(\zeta)}^2\}}$ are highly localized.
-However, this step is unnecessary, in principle: the centers of the eigenstates can be used directly in Eq.~\ref{eqn:mtopJ}.
+As will be discussed in Sec.~\ref{section:current} and in the caption of Fig.~\ref{fig:rotating-vectors}, it is the space ${\hilbert_\zeta}$ that determines ${n(\zeta)}$, not its basis of eigenstates.
+Therefore we are free to use a different basis to calculate ${\Jconvm}$; and it is common to transform the set ${\{\psi_i(\zeta)\}_{i=1}^{\Nelec}}$ to one for which the density packets ${\{\abs{\psi_i(\zeta)}^2\}_{i=1}^{\Nelec}}$ are highly localized.
+However, this step is unnecessary, in principle: the centers of the (delocalized) eigenstates can be used directly in the equation,

+which is the one dimensional version of Eq.~\ref{eqn:mtopJ} with ${q_i=-e}$, and where $V$ represents a one dimensional region of the bulk of \emph{width} ${\abs{V}}$.